hiep4hiep/XSOAR-HA-MT-Terraform/README.md

 - Make sure your computer has the correct aws credential to connect to your desired AWS environment, similar to using aws cli
 #### Clone this repo
 Clone this repo to your computer
-#### Update the required parameter in the var.tf file
+#### Update the required parameter in the terraform.tfvars file
-Edit the ***var.tf*** file to provide the required data for the deployment such as VPC ID, 3 Subnet ID, and some initial information for OpenSearch, system prefix...etc.
+- Edit the ***terraform.tfvars*** file to provide the required data for the deployment such as VPC ID, 3 Subnet ID, and some initial information for OpenSearch, system prefix...etc.
+- Refer to the ***var.tf*** file for description
 #### Run terraform
 ```
 terraform init